 Example: Travel budget for Gold Coast holiday (Family of 4)

-If you don’t have the time for a bit of upfront research, there are a number of websites out there that provide data on the cost of travel per country:
+If you don’t have the time for a bit of upfront research, several websites out there provide data on the cost of travel per country:

-If you are planning to travel to countries we’ve been to, check out our travel cost articles.
+If you plan to travel to countries we’ve been to, check out our travel cost articles.

 2. Start saving for your trip

-Depending on how much you earn, seeing how much your next trip will cost on paper might come as a shock or will be smiled upon.
+Depending on how much you earn, seeing how much your next trip will cost on paper might come as a shock or be welcomed.
 If you belong to the former group, don’t give up on your travel dream just yet.
 There are many ways to bring that number down to something more palatable (more on that shortly).

 Even if you cut your (travel) costs, you won’t be able to travel for free (unless someone sponsors you).
 So, start saving… NOW!

 Knowing your travel budget helps you set your savings goal.
-You can then work out what amount you need to save (daily/ weekly/ monthly) to be able to afford your next family holiday or exploring the world, without becoming enslaved to a financial institution.
+You can then work out how much you need to save (daily/weekly/monthly) to afford your next family holiday or to explore the world, without becoming enslaved to a financial institution.
 And our 40 ways to cut your day-to-day spending may help you achieve your savings goal faster.

 Start putting money aside for your trip - the earlier the better

-Let’s stay with the Gold Coast holiday example, and let’s assume you want to do this trip with your family in six months’ time.
+Let’s stay with the Gold Coast holiday example and assume you want to take this trip with your family in six months’ time.

-Both your partner and you earn a decent income.
-You have a small amount of savings but you prefer not to touch it.
-You have calculated roughly how much this trip will cost you (in this example just under NZD11,000).
+Both you and your partner earn a decent income.
+You have a small amount of savings, but you prefer not to touch it.
+You have estimated roughly how much this trip will cost you (in this example, just under NZD 11,000).
 You have six months to save up for it.
-Your savings goal is, therefore, NZD60 per day.
+Your savings goal is therefore NZD 60 per day.

 Sounds achievable?
 Good.
 Set up a regular automatic transfer into a separate savings account, and your travel budget will accumulate in the background.